Today in Sports

 You might also like

-The week that broke Manchester United’s season – Man United News And Transfer News
+Manchester United goalkeeper Tom Heaton signs new one-year deal – Man United News And Transfer News

 Trent Alexander-Arnold to Real Madrid has felt inevitable all season, even if we held onto some lingering hope, it has felt only a matter of time before a legacy-changing decision was made.